Tuesday, December 3, 2024

 Werthein, 68, took the oath of office at the Salón Blanco at the Casa Rosada on Monday, formally assuming the role as Argentina’s top diplomat.

-The former ambassador to the United States swore on “God, the Fatherland and the Torah” as he took office, making him the first official to allude to the holy book of the Jewish religion in his oath.
+The ex-envoy to Washington swore on “God, the Fatherland and the Torah” during his inauguration, making him the first official to reference the holy book of the Jewish religion in an oath of office.

-Also present were businessmen Globant boss Miguel Migoya, Alejandro Bulgheroni of Pan American Energy, and Zulema ‘Zulemita’ Menem, the daughter of former president Carlos Menem.
+Also in attendance were Globant boss Miguel Migoya, Alejandro Bulgheroni of Pan American Energy, and Zulema ‘Zulemita’ Menem, the daughter of former president Carlos Menem.

 Quick dismissal, appointment

-Though in line with the nation's historic position on the issue, the head of state was angered by the stance and by the lack of prior consultation with the Executive branch.
+Though in line with the nation's historic stance, the head of state was angered by the decision and lack of prior consultation with the Executive branch.

 Government sources say that the government had no prior knowledge of the United Nations vote on the embargo, nor the position that Mondino would take.